faadias/ezdb/README.md

 ## Final thoughts

 There are other libraries out there that will handle the job, possibly much better than this one.
-As I said, I only wrote this code for a better understandinf of how IndexedDB and Promises work (and also because I am too lazy to try and understand everyone else's code).
+As I said, I only wrote this code for a better understanding of how IndexedDB and Promises work (and also because I am too lazy to try and understand everyone else's code).

 If you decide to use it, please report any bugs you may find so I can fix them properly, ok?